bluehat/air/air_notes.md

 ## Air Quality
 There are two common ways to measure air quality.
 One is the various levels of individual particles, and one is an aggregated score called the Air Quality Index, or AQI.
 For this section, we're mostly going to use AQI.

-### How do I check my AQI?
-The most exact way to check your AQI is to buy a kit which measures it.

-You can check the AQI for your local area online.
-* Here is the [one that loads](http://aqicn.org/here/) It tends to give very optimistic numbers.
-* Here is the [much cooler one that doesn't really load right](https://www.purpleair.com) It gives far higher readings.
-There have been historical instances where these home weather stations were more trustworthy then larger sources.

 ### What do these numbers mean?